royabes/egi-whitepaper/README.md

 Early pilot deployments across corporate, nonprofit, government, and community sectors demonstrate promise: unexpected themes emerge, participation increases, and communities report feeling genuinely heard.
 Significant work remains to validate these findings at scale, address AI bias concerns, and develop facilitator training programs.

-The name "Emergent Generative Inquiry" captures the methodology's essence: patterns *emerge* from community input, each cycle *generates* new understanding, and genuine *inquiry*—curiosity rather than confirmation—drives the process.
+The name "Emergent Generative Inquiry" captures the methodology's essence: patterns *emerge* from community input, each cycle *generates* new understanding, and genuine *inquiry* (curiosity rather than confirmation) drives the process.

 As AI capabilities continue to advance, methodologies like EGI offer a path toward technology that amplifies rather than replaces human wisdom, and that serves communities rather than extracting from them.
 The question is not whether AI will transform social research, but whether that transformation will democratize or concentrate the power to create knowledge.
 EGI is one contribution to ensuring the former.